 Buffalo State's Internal Control Program seeks to ensure that activities carried out at the college comply with all Federal and State laws, as well as SUNY and Buffalo State policies and procedures.
-We encourage the reporting of any suspected fraud, waste, or abuse in volation of law or policy.
+All members of the campus community are expected to promptly report any known or suspected fraud, waste, or abuse in volation of law or policy.

 A variety of situations may be considered fraud; some examples are: